-The King/Chávez Scholars program is designed to attract exceptional undergraduate students to UW-Whitewater.
+The King/Chávez Scholars Program is designed to attract exceptional undergraduate students to UW-Whitewater.
 The K/C program provides students with a comprehensive first year experience through participation in a residential Learning Community, connected courses and exposure to High Impact Educational Practices.
 Initiated at UW-Whitewater in the fall of 1997, the K/C program has a long history of producing leaders on campus and beyond as alum.
 It also reflects the University of Wisconsin-Whitewater's commitment to upholding the ideals and expectations of Dr. Martin Luther King Jr. and Cesar Chávez.

-King/Chávez Scholars will enroll in a one-credit seminar during each of the Fall and Spring semesters.
+King/Chávez Scholars will enroll in a seminar during each of the Fall and Spring semesters.
 They will investigate critical issues and develop preliminary undergraduate research projects.
 Based on the quality of these research projects, some scholars will be afforded the opportunity to attend the following conferences: American Multicultural Student Leadership Conference (AMSLC), UW-Whitewater Undergraduate Research Day, and UW System Symposium on Undergraduate Research.